Computer Makes Clicking, Humming, or Screeching Sound

 Soft clicking or chattering

-Sounds that could indicate problems
+Sounds that could be a problem

 Screeching or grinding